 Accommodation & Facilities

-Accommodating only eight guests, Old Mondoro’s four rooms are constructed of reed and canvas, screened against insects, each with a shaded deck overlooking the Zambezi.
+Accommodating just 10 guests at any time, Old Mondoro’s six rooms, one of which suits a family, are constructed of reed and canvas, screened against insects, each with a shaded deck overlooking the Zambezi.
 The rooms each have one king size or two single beds, electric reading lamps and a 220v power point for charging cameras, en-suite flush loo and washbasin, 24/7 hot and cold water, outdoor shower and bath with views of the Zambezi.
 Though the camp has an open adventurous feel, it provides a more than comfortable retreat after a day filled with excitement in the bush.
 A traditional bush kitchen supplies outstanding meals and fresh bread baked daily from a homemade oven.

 Wildlife & Activities